Skip to main content

 What are the prerequisites for Threat Hunting for VMware?

 • Ensure that the backup is successfully completed for the required resources on which you want to run the Threat Hunt job.
-After the successful backup, the data is accessed for Threat Hunting readiness.
+After the successful backup, the data is analyzed for threat-hunting readiness.

-• At least 1% of the total resources must be Threat Hunt ready to create a Threat Hunt job for them.
+• At least one of the total resources must be Threat Hunt ready to create a Threat Hunt job for a specific workload.

-• For VMware resources Threat Hunting: The VMware backup proxy version installed must be 7.0.2 or higher.
+• The VMware backup proxy version installed must be 7.0.2 or higher.

 • For backup policies with CloudCache configured, only the data synced to the Druva cloud is available for Threat Hunting.
 Ensure the data is synced.